Navid200/xDrip/docs/Nightscout/FullDisk.md

 ![](./images/SelectExistingDisk.png)
 Now, you have a new instance with two disks attached to it.
 One is its boot disk.
 The other is the problem disk that we are going to fix.

+* 4- Resize partition
-- 11- Go back to the VM instances page again.
+    * Go back to the VM instances page again.
 Click on SSH on the temporary (recovery) instance line.
 Wait for a terminal to pop up and the prompt to appear.
 Type and enter the following in the terminal.
 ```
 sudo lsblk
 ```
 ![](./images/lsblk1.png)
 sda is the boot disk of the temporary (recovery) instance.  sdb is the trouble disk.
 Even though sdb shows 30GB, sdb1, which is the partition containing Ubuntu and MongoDB still shows 9.9GB.
 This is why we couldn't log into the Nightscout instance.

-- 12- Type and enter the following in the terminal.
+    * Type and enter the following in the terminal.
 ```
 sudo growpart /dev/sdb 1
 ```

-- 13- Type and enter the following in the terminal.
+    * Type and enter the following in the terminal.
 In response to the prompt(s) for fix, press y to approve.
 ```
 sudo e2fsck -f /dev/sdb1
 ```
 ![](./images/e2fsk_Fix.png)

-- 14- Type and enter the following in the terminal.
+    * Type and enter the following in the terminal.
 ```
 sudo resize2fs /dev/sdb1
 ```

-- 15- To verify, enter the following in the terminal again.
+    * To verify, enter the following in the terminal again.
 ```
 sudo lsblk
 ```